|It is easy to become overwhelmed by work unless you have a plan.|

 Taking Breaks Helps Refresh the Mind and Body to Accomplish More

 We try hard to get as much done in one sitting or toward a certain task that we often forget to stop for lunch, a coffee break or just to get up from our seat to stretch our legs from sitting for hours on end.
 However, you are not helping yourself as much as you may think.
-Breaks serve a purpose to re-energize us in both the mind and body.
+Breaks serve a purpose to power up your day as they re-energize us in both the mind and body.

 Take a few minutes and walk around your office, visit the restroom or grab a cup of coffee or herbal tea can do wonders to keep you invigorated and in top working condition through a normal day.
 Try it and see an improvement in creativity as well as productivity.